Pixeler5diti/Heart-disease-prediction-using-logistic-regression/README.md

 # Heart-disease-prediction-using-logistic-regression

 This project is a machine learning model that predicts the risk of heart disease using the Framingham Heart Study Dataset.
-The model is built with Logistic Regression, a statistical method well-suited for binary classification problems such as predicting the presence or absence of heart disease
+The model is built with Random Forest, a statistical method well-suited for binary classification problems such as predicting the presence or absence of heart disease

 ## Dataset
 The dataset used in this project is from the Framingham Heart Study, a well-known longitudinal study that explores the epidemiology of cardiovascular disease.
 The dataset includes: